Auropro-da-team/.Net-Test/docs/README.md

 - C#

 ## Contributing
-Contributions are welcome.
-Please fork the project and create a pull request with your changes.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the `LICENSE` file for details.